The Scientific Research Institute of Textile and Light Industry

 • Quality and safety of non-food products and goods.

-Between 2004 and 2024, RITLI has developed a robust technical infrastructure equipped with a range of modern machinery, computer systems with specialized software, and automated systems for the design of garments.
+Between 2004 and 2024, SRITLI has developed a robust technical infrastructure equipped with a range of modern machinery, computer systems with specialized software, and automated systems for the design of garments.

 Ongoing work includes the development and design of instruments and installations for: